Rough Shoot: Plot

-A U.S. Army colonel Robert Taine (Joel McCrea) living in the English countryside shoots at a man he takes to be a poacher on Taine's rented property in Dorset.
+A U.S. Army colonel Robert Taine living in the English countryside shoots at a man he takes to be a poacher on Taine's rented property in Dorset.

-The man named Reimann (Denis Lehre), has been mortally wounded but Robert is unaware that a foreign spy named Hiart (Marius Goring) simultaneously shot Reimann.
+The man named Reimann, has been mortally wounded but Robert is unaware that a foreign spy named Hiart simultaneously shot Reimann.
 Believing he has killed the poacher, Robert hides Reimann's body under a shrub.
-Robert encounters Hiart and his driver, Diss (Karel Stepanek) looking for the body.
+Robert encounters Hiart and his driver, Diss looking for the body.

-Later that night, Hiart's colleague, Magda Hassingham (Patricia Laffan), discusses the incident with him.
-Magda's drunkard husband (Frank Lawton), the major landowner in the area, is ignorant of her involvement with enemy agents.
+Later that night, Hiart's colleague, Magda Hassingham, discusses the incident with him.
+Magda's drunkard husband, the major landowner in the area, is ignorant of her involvement with enemy agents.

-Intending to bury Reimann the next day, Robert finds Peter Sandorski (Herbert Lom), a Polish operative for British military intelligence.
+Intending to bury Reimann the next day, Robert finds Peter Sandorski, a Polish operative for British military intelligence.
 Sandorski enlists his help with a secret operation to foil a gang out to steal atomic secrets.
-British Colonel Cartwright (Cyril Raymond) introduces Robert and his wife Cecily (Evelyn Keyes) to government official Randall (Roland Culver) who confirms Sandorski's identity and story and instructs Robert to cooperate with Sandorski.
+British Colonel Cartwright introduces Robert and his wife Cecily to government official Randall who confirms Sandorski's identity and story and instructs Robert to cooperate with Sandorski.

 When Randall leaves, Robert confesses to Cecily he has accidentally killed a man.
 Cecily insists on accompanying her husband and Sandorski to a nearby field where an enemy agent is expected to land an aircraft.
 While Cecily stays in the car, Robert and Sandorski see Hiart, Magda and their assistants arrange landing beacons.

-When he overhears that the agent, identified as Lex (David Hurst), will only be in town for 48 hours, Sandorski decides to capture him.
+When he overhears that the agent, identified as Lex, will only be in town for 48 hours, Sandorski decides to capture him.
 By moving a beacon, the landing is disrupted, allowing Sandorski who is impersonating Hiart to grab the spy.
 Sandorski tosses grenades so they cannot be followed.